Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - Periodically review undergraduate degree requirements and the manner in which they may be satisfied, and, where appropriate, suggest to departments and programs that courses be modified so as to accomplish more effectively the goals for which the requirements were established.

-- Review and make recommendations on undergraduate petitions requesting special relief from College or University rules when referred to them by College Student Academic Services, the dean and/or the dean’s designee, or by special request of the student.
+- Review and make recommendations on undergraduate petitions requesting special relief from College or University rules when referred to them by College Undergraduate Academic Services, the dean and/or the dean’s designee, or by special request of the student.

 - Respond to charges from the dean on matters including but not limited to undergraduate academic policy and procedure as well as advising.